Gleyber Torres Player Props: Yankees vs. White Sox

 Gleyber Torres At The Plate

-- In 28.2% of his games this season, Torres has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in two contests.
+- Torres has had at least one RBI in 27.9% of his games this year (31 of 111), with two or more RBI 15 times (13.5%).
+He has also been responsible for three or more of his team's runs in two contests.

+- He has scored in 44.1% of his games this year, with more than one run scored in 10.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.